obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 };
 ```

-Let's look at what's different between 2 renders.
+Let's look at what's different between the 2 renders.
 An important thing to note here is that in each render, `ComponentA` is recreated.
 That means that between the two renders, the **identity** of `ComponentA` is not stable, that is `ComponentA` in the first render is `!==` `ComponentA` in the second render.
 Why is that so?
-Well that's just how Javascript works!
+That's just how Javascript works!

-Now, during the [reconcillation](https://reactjs.org/docs/reconciliation.html) phase, React tries to figure out what has changed between the 2 renders, in order to update the UI to the most recent tree (of React elements from the latest render).
+Now, during the [reconcillation](https://reactjs.org/docs/reconciliation.html) phase, React attempts to figure out what has changed between the 2 renders in order to update the UI to the most recent tree (of React elements from the latest render).
 What we have to know here is that for [elements of different types](https://reactjs.org/docs/reconciliation.html#elements-of-different-types), React will tear down the old tree and build the new tree from scratch.
 As we've discussed, since our `ComponentA`'s identity is not stable, React **will** treat it as they are elements of different types, and build the new tree from scratch.
 That is why you really shouldn't do this.

 To fix this we can simply lift the definition of `ComponentA` out of `App`.